phunware/maas-ads-android-sdk/README.md

 interstitialAd.show();
 ````

-Advanced implementation can be found in the [Example Code](https://github.com/phunware/maas-ads-android-sdk/blob/master/Sample/src/com/com/yourcompany/example/AdvertisingSample.java).
+Advanced implementation can be found in the [example code](https://github.com/phunware/maas-ads-android-sdk/blob/master/Sample/src/com/com/yourcompany/example/AdvertisingSample.java).

 ### Video Ads Usage

 Video ads are interstitial ads that play a video.
 They are best used at discrete
 stopping points in your app's flow, such as at the end of a game level or when the player dies.

 *Example Usage*